 During 1994, AIDEA defeased \$23,840,000 of its tax-exempt Umbrella Bonds and its Taxable Umbrella Bonds, in order to improve its projected debt service coverage.
 None of the bonds chosen for the defeasance would have been eligible for refunding.
 None of the defeased bonds remain outstanding.
-AIDEA's underlying ratings on its bonds are Aa3 by Moody's and AA+ by Standard & Poor's.
+AIDEA's underlying ratings on its bonds are Aa3 by Moody's (Moody's upgraded AIDEA's rating in December 2006 from A2 and affirmed the Aa3 rating in June 2013) and AA+ by Standard & Poor's (S&P upgraded AIDEA's rating in August 2012 from AA-).
 All Revolving Fund Bonds are secured by the general assets and future revenues of the Authority.